 Gwenn Moss has a nice post about making real live chalkboards, not of the only-on-the-computer-screen variety.
 And she made a chalkboard with a typewriter on it for her office.
 Great minds think alike!
 She has lots of little tips including using hairspray after you're done.
 On the chalkboard, not your head, your hair is just fine.

-Enjoy creating your chalkboards, either on the computer or on an actual blackboard.
+I hope you enjoy creating your chalkboards, either on the computer or on an actual blackboard.